How easy is it to craft your dog into a mosaic tile?

 Glue, tracing paper, particle board or acrylic sheets are available at your local hardware or big box hardware store.
 The small particle boards do require cutting by the hardware store; usually a 2′ by 4′ sheet of particle board is the smallest available to purchase (so you may end up with many many squares.)
+Smaller sizes of hardboard work well also.
 Acrylic is more expensive, but does come precut in a variety of sizes.

 If you are interested in trying mosaics, I would classify the Mosaic Dog Tile as an Advanced Beginner project.